webbird83/zenbot/docs/Zentalk.md

 ### zenout

 Basicly the **zenout** program delivers the same data as the **zentalk** program.
-The difference is the invocation and the form of the output which is *raw JSON*.
+The difference is the invocation but the the output *raw JSON* makes it more usable for other programs outside of **Zenbot**.
+The output goes to *stdout*.
-It is invoke from the command line with host:port as parameters.
+It is invoked from the command line with *host:port* as parameters.
 ```
 $ ./zenout.js -c localhost:3001
 ```
 However, to get something useful from the progran you need to subscribe to data
 ```
-$ ./zenout.js -c localhost:300 --sub lastTrade
+$ ./zenout.js -c localhost:3000 --sub lastTrade
 ```
 With this option you will get the last trade from *Zenbot*.
-It is possible to stop the client and start it again withot losing the subscription, meaning you can start it without a new subscription.
+It is possible to stop the client and start it again without losing the subscription, meaning you can start it without a new subscription.
 If you want to get another set of data, it is wise to unsubscribe the previous subscription.
 This can be done in one operation.
 ```
 ./zenout.js -c localhost:3001 --unsub lastTrade --sub period